nlebedenco/Carambolas/Doc/README-Carambolas.Net.md

 with malicious messages that once received will cause the target to drop further legitimate message(s) transmitted by the sender with those same sequence numbers while still producing a cumulative ACK that masquarades the situation from the sender.

 ### Secure Sessions

 ##### Private key stored in unprotected memory

-A [Host](#host) must have access to a private key (at least while open) in order to be able to compute the shared key required for incoming secure connection requests. .NET Standard 2.0 does not provide a portable way of specifying protected memory regions to store sensitive information such as secret keys and the alternative of repeatedly reading an encrypted key file from disk is inpractical.
+A Host object must have access to a private key (at least while open) in order to be able to compute the shared key required for incoming secure connection requests. .NET Standard 2.0 does not provide a portable way of specifying protected memory regions to store sensitive information such as secret keys and the alternative of repeatedly reading an encrypted key file from disk is inpractical.
 While .NET offers slightly better security against ordinary buffer overflow attacks, a private key will be in the clear if an attacker has access to the machine memory directly or indirectly (through memory dumps, for instance).
 In order